codeborne/klite/README.md

   }
 ```

+Also configure your IDE to download dependency sources (in Intellij -> Settings -> Advanced Settings), which will serve as documentation during development.

 ### Using unreleased commits

 Jitpack builds requested versions on the fly, so it is also good if you want to fork Klite and customize for your own needs -